Faculty and Staff

 Theology Teacher

-Emily Whalen has lived in NKY and the Greater Cincinnati area her whole life.
-She graduated from St. Henry District High School and went to Xavier University for her Bachelor of Arts in Theology, with a double minor in history and psychology.
-She went back to Xavier University to get her Master's of Education.
-This is her first year teaching, and she is very excited to begin her journey as an educator at Covington Latin!
+Emily Whalen has lived in the Greater Cincinnati area her whole life.
+She graduated from St. Henry District High School and attended Xavier University for her Bachelor of Arts in Theology and Master's of Education.
 She also works as a part-time tutor at Huntington Learning Center.
-In the future, she plans on pursuing licensure in integrated social studies.
-When not doing "school work" as a teacher or for her own continuing education, Emily enjoys reading, hiking, playing board games with friends, and climbing once in a blue moon.
+Currently, she is pursuing a licensure in integrated social studies.
+When not doing "school work" as a teacher or for her own continuing education, Emily enjoys reading, hiking, playing board games with friends, and rock climbing.